asknestor-apps/heroku/README.md

 Roles are not available for now, but will be available at a later date.

 ## Installation
-The API key can be obtained here.
+The Heroku API key can be obtained here.

 ![Heroku API Key Illustration](http://cl.ly/image/2l081V1k1d3g/Screenshot_2014-12-09_21_02_42.png)

+and set it in Slack with the command `setenv NESTOR_HEROKU_API_KEY=heroku-api-key`

 ## Usage